by Bob Doman

 The range of those who have used NACD’s processing activities and Simply Smarter is as broad as the population.
 NACD’s Simply Smarter and other processing programs have been used by thousands of typical and gifted children and adults, those with learning and attention issues, as well as those with significant developmental issues such as autism spectrum disorder, Down syndrome, and brain injuries.
 Most everyone working on our comprehensive home based programs not only knows about processing, but is actively working on processing every day and understands the correlation between their child’s processing and global function and abilities.
 We have seen exceptional changes along the path of many thousands of children’s development and are continually heartened as we see their potential being redefined.
 Processing is a huge key to success and potential.

 Please take this opportunity to change your child’s life trajectory.
 My mission in life has been to help change the perception of potential and to help develop the tools to do it.
 Today with more parents and children at home than ever before, I see this as a unique chance to change many lives and potentially change the perception of what can be.
-To make it possible for as many of you as possible to benefit, for a limited time we have reduced the already low price of Simply Smarter by 50%*.

 To read an incredible testimonial from a couple about Simply Smarter and see what incredible things even a child can do, please read the following article and watch the video.